emqx/emqx-docs/en_US/data-integration/data-bridge-greptimedb.md

-# Ingest Data into GreptimeDB
+# Ingest MQTT Data into GreptimeDB

 [GreptimeDB](https://github.com/GreptimeTeam/greptimedb) is an open-source time-series database with a special focus on scalability, analytical capabilities and efficiency.
 It's designed to work on infrastructure of the cloud era, and users benefit from its elasticity and commodity storage.